gnumonik/monad-errors/README.md

 newtype ErrorsT' e m a = ErrorsT' {unE :: m (Errors e a)}
 ```

-(I think, but am not 100% sure, that there's no way to define the relevant functor/applicative/monad instances unless you compose the relevant.)
+(I believe, but am not 100% sure, that there's no way to define the relevant functor/applicative/monad instances unless you compose the relevant functors.)

 And *that's*  more or less *this*, but with a different applicative instance for `Either` that allows for error collection: